denisdiaconu/food-landing-page/README.md

 # Food Landing Page

-A Food Landing page built with Next.js and TypeScript, providing a modern and responsive platform for an engaging user experience across devices.
+A responsive and visually rich food brand landing page, developed using Next.js and TypeScript.
+Built with Tailwind v4, it emphasizes aesthetic appeal and performance, ideal for showcasing modern food businesses.

 ## Built With